firstbatchxyz/mem-agent-mcp/README.md

 # mem-agent-mcp

-This is an MCP server for our model [driaforall/mem-agent](https://huggingface.co/driaforall/mem-agent), which can be connected to apps like Claude Desktop or Lm Studio to interact with an obisidian-like memory system.
+This is an MCP server for our model [driaforall/mem-agent](https://huggingface.co/driaforall/mem-agent), which can be connected to apps like Claude Desktop or Lm Studio to interact with an obsidian-like memory system.

 ## Supported Platforms